Yemen rebels strike oil depot in Saudi city hosting F1 race

 The second-ever Saudi Arabian Grand Prix in Jiddah is taking place on Sunday, though concerns had been raised by some over the recent attacks targeting the kingdom.

-Meanwhile, Saudi state TV also acknowledged attacks in the town of Dhahran targeting water tanks that damaged vehicles and homes.
+Meanwhile, Saudi state TV also acknowledged attacks in one town targeting water tanks that damaged vehicles and homes.
 Another attack targeted an electrical substation in an area of southwestern Saudi Arabia near the Yemeni border, state TV said.

 The North Jiddah Bulk Plant stores diesel, gasoline and jet fuel for use in Jiddah, the kingdom’s second-largest city.
 It accounts for over a quarter of all of Saudi Arabia’s supplies and also supplies fuel crucial to running a regional desalination plant.